Regulator warns against attempt to ‘re-write history’ in Dominic Chappell case

 This prompted claims Mr Ring could have a conflict of interest in being called as a witness.

-On Monday Mr Levy told Judge Christine Henson QC, who is overseeing the hearing with two magistrates, no defence witnesses would be called during the proceedings.
+On Monday, Mr Levy told Judge Henson, who is sitting with two magistrates, no defence witnesses would be called during the proceedings.
+It is thought Chappell will be called to give evidence.

 It is still unclear whether Chappell will be called to give evidence.